BCLibraries/burns-exhibits/content/boland/congressperson's-work-is-never-done.md

 Members of Congress serve on committees and Boland was no exception.
 Early in his career he was appointed as chairman of the powerful House Committee on Appropriations, which funds the activities of the federal government.
 Throughout his many years on appropriations, Boland administered the funding of housing and urban development, education, improvements to the interior, transportation, public works, and even space exploration.

 In 1975 the Select Committee on Intelligence was formed to investigate the U.S. Intelligence Agency’s activities domestically and abroad.
 In 1977, Speaker of the House Tip O’Neill appointed Boland as the Chairman of the House Permanent Select Committee on Intelligence with a mandate to continue providing oversight on intelligence matters.
-This committee was quite different from others in that it restricted information to only committee members.
-Many of the topics were classified, and often documents were not allowed outside specific secure rooms in which the committee met.
+This committee was quite different from others in that it restricted information to committee members only.
+Many of the topics were classified and often documents were not allowed outside specific secure rooms in which the committee met.

 {{< /largefigure >}}